Birthday cake interview: Aftermath

 The following day, Keating paid a televised visit to a bakery, but the owner told him that although he disliked the proposed GST, taxes under the Labor government already had an adverse effect on his business.
 Keating appeared surprised that the owner paid both payroll and wholesale sales tax.
 The Coalition led by Hewson continued to be favoured to win the election on 13 March, with polls until election day predicting a Coalition victory.

 However, Hewson was defeated.
 The birthday cake interview was widely seen as crucial in the loss of what many of his supporters had called an "unloseable election", making his tax proposal seem too complicated and Hewson himself ignorant about it.

 After the election Fightback! was declared dead, and Hewson lost the Liberal leadership to Alexander Downer in May 1994 and retired from Parliament in 1995.
-The GST was dropped from the Liberal Party's agenda until the 1998 election campaign.
+The GST was dropped from the Liberal Party's agenda until the 1998 election campaign (by which time they had been in government for two years).

 In August 2006, Andrew Denton conducted an in-depth interview with Hewson on the ABC TV program Enough Rope.
 Upon being shown footage of the birthday cake interview, Hewson commented, "Well I answered the question honestly.
 The answer's actually right.
 That doesn't count...
-I should have told him [Mike Willesee] to get stuffed!"
+I should have told him [Willesee] to get stuffed!"